artem-ii/erkko23/analysis/aomics-id1000/README.md

 1. Make a proper plot
 2. Create a table with subjects and their clusters
 3. Describe clusters - BMI and psychological variables

+### Apr 20, 2023
+@artem-ii

+1. Worked on plot and table with clusters